NinjaMock includes all of the typical stencils for web and mobile wireframing.

 Think about the files on your computer for a moment.
 When you have too many files and it becomes hard to find what you want, you simply create folders and move the files inside, right?

-We’ve reproduced the same experience in NinjaMock; you can create project folders, put different projects into folders, move folders into other folders, etc. This is a convenient and familiar way to organize your work.
+We’ve reproduced the same experience in NinjaMock; you can create project folders, put different wireframe and mockup projects into folders, move folders into other folders, etc. This is a convenient and familiar way to organize your work.

 To move a project (or a folder) into a folder: